-How To Cold Brew: The Cold DripperDoes smooth, low acid cold brew sound tasty?
+How To Make Cold Brew Coffee: The Cold DripperDoes smooth, low acid cold brew sound tasty?
 Step right this way…

 1: Acquire A Cold Drip System

 There are lots of choices for cold drippers with various options and price points available, but the important things are: a) an adjustable drip valve, b) filters for the bottom and top of your coffee, and c) something to pass the time.
 Cold-brewing with a dripper takes a few hours even at its shortest brew cycle.

 2: Dose & Grind Your Coffee